Ymne22/Portfolio-Ymne/README.md

 Big shoutout to **VSC Copilot**, it definitely helped a lot along the way! :D

-Feel free to use this project as a reference or starting point — it's licensed under the **MIT License**.
+Feel free to use this project as a reference or starting point and it's licensed under the **MIT License**.
 Just one thing: **please don't use and claim my data or assets**.
-You’re welcome to reuse the layout and structure though~
+You’re welcome to reuse the layout and structure though

 That’s it.
 Have fun!

+Ymne ദ്ദി/ᐠ｡‸｡ᐟ\